 Read Also: How to Improve your Local SEO

 Akshay Sharma is a social media marketing enthusiast and has written many topics in the related field.
-He loves to write and read about latest technology trends.
+He loves to write and read about the latest technology trends.
 He works with Mind Digital Group.